danielyule/hearthbreaker/readme.md

 collectible card in the game.
 Every attempts has been made to mimic Hearthstone precisely, including edge cases and bugs The results of playing simulated games can be used to determine cards which work well together and cards which do not.
 Hearthbreaker is not designed to allow player to play Hearthstone against each other, nor is it designed to play against human opponents within Hearthstone itself.
+It is designed to be used as a library for analysis.

  * Documentation (In Progress) [http://danielyule.github.io/hearthbreaker/](http://danielyule.github.io/hearthbreaker/)
  * Travis CI Build Status: [![Build Status](https://travis-ci.org/danielyule/hearthbreaker.svg?branch=master)](https://travis-ci.org/danielyule/hearthbreaker)